David Beatty, 1st Earl Beatty: Sudan Campaign

 Beatty gained recognition during the Mahdist War for his actions in the campaign to recapture the Sudan.
 Stanley Colville was placed in command of the gunboats attached to the British expeditionary force in Egypt and as Beatty's former commander in HMS Trafalgar and superior in HMS Alexandra he requested that Beatty join him.
 Control of the river Nile was considered vitally important for any expedition into Egypt and the Sudan.
 Beatty was seconded to the Egyptian government on 3 June 1896 and appointed second in command of the river flotilla.
 Colville was wounded during the operation, leaving Beatty in command of the gunboats for the successful attack on Dongola.
 The campaign halted at Dongola to regroup and Beatty returned to Britain on leave.
-He was commended by Kitchener for his part in the campaign and as a result was awarded the Distinguished Service Order.
+He was commended by Kitchener for his part in the campaign and as a result was appointed a Companion of the Distinguished Service Order.

 Beatty was again seconded to the Egyptian government for the next phase of the campaign.
 This was now at Lord Kitchener's specific request, for the Khartoum expedition.
 Beatty first commanded the gunboat El Teb but this was capsized attempting to ascend the Fourth Cataract.
 Beatty then took command of gunboat Fateh between October 1897 and August 1898: the gunboats were frequently in action advancing along the Nile ahead of the army and saw action at the Battle of Omdurman, where Beatty made the acquaintance of Winston Churchill who had become a cavalry officer in Beatty's father's old regiment, the 4th Hussars, and had there learnt his family history.
 In a few hours 10,000 Dervishes were killed by rifle and machine gun fire without any of them getting within 600 yards of the British force.
 This battle marked the effective end of resistance to the expeditionary force, but the gunboats were called into service to transport troops to Fashoda, 400 mi south along the White Nile, where a small force of French troops had made a difficult land crossing and staked a claim to the area.
 Despite the ensuing crisis, the French were persuaded to withdraw without incident.
 Kitchener commended Beatty for his efforts in the campaign and as a result Beatty was promoted to commander, ahead of 400 other lieutenants, on 15 November 1898.